-We are at halftime at U.S. Bank Stadium, and the Minnesota Vikings lead the Detroit Lions by a score of 13-6.
-They’ll get the ball first coming out of the locker room as well.
-Come on in and join us for the third quarter of play!
+We’re at halftime at U.S. Bank Stadium, and the Minnesota Vikings trail the Detroit Lions by a score of 17-14.
+Come on in and join us for the third quarter from U.S. Bank Stadium!